 What are macarons

-French macarons are a naturally gluten free cookie made from meringue and almonds.
+French macarons are a light, crispy cookie made from meringue and almonds.

 Macarons aren’t hard to bake but they do have a few steps that must be completed with accuracy in order to be successful and avoid the common issues with homemade macarons.
 Common issues that people face when making macarons at home are lumpy cookies, too big cookies, underbaked gooey macarons, etc.